The Trinity College Foundation Studies course is uniquely structured with exciting core and elective subjects.

 This structure allows you to develop the core skills you need for future tertiary studies, while building complementary breadth in your knowledge and capabilities.

 You'll choose elective subjects based on your particular study interests at the University of Melbourne.
 For example, certain electives, such as Mathematics 1 and science subjects are prerequisites for entry into some University of Melbourne courses, As such, you'll need to have prior knowledge of the subject if you're planning further study in the field.

 Trinity College admissions staff will assess your application and ensure you receive an offer for the intake that best suits your academic and English requirements.

-A majority of Trinity College students will commence studies in one of the two yearly Main Intakes, in February and August.
+A majority of Trinity College students will commence studies in one of the two yearly Standard intakes, in February and August.
 This is the standard type of intake at Trinity College.

-Some students 'fast track' their studies by starting later than the usual Main Intake.
-Fast track study is an intensive study style with higher entry requirements than Main intakes.
+Some students 'fast track' their studies by starting later than the usual Standard intake.
+Fast Track is an intensive study style with higher entry requirements than Standard intakes.

 Note: Music is not available in the Fast Track intake.